The best restaurants in Bozeman are found downtown where visitors can find everything from fine dining to quick, healthy options.

 Although you can find many good restaurants in Bozeman, some of the best are South 9th Bistro, Nova Cafe, Backcountry Burger Bar, and Revelry.

-Most places in Bozeman open for dinner at 5 pm and close their kitchen at 10 pm.
+Most places to eat in Bozeman open for dinner at 5 pm and close their kitchen at 10 pm.

-Most places in Bozeman open for lunch at 11 am and close for lunch around 2 pm.
+Most places to eat in Bozeman open for lunch at 11 am and close for lunch around 2 pm.

 Most breakfast places in Bozeman open at 7 am.